ComputerVisionUniandes/IBIO4680/06-Segmentation/Answers/README.md

 University of the Andes.
 Cod:200311728 Id:110279864X.
 #  COMPUTER VISION - SIXTH LAB - LAB 6
-Python files AND commands for the fifth WorkShop Textons.
+Python files, Folders AND commands for the sixth WorkShop Segmentation.

 Students: